-*Note: The Covered Bridge Metric Century has been renamed to the Lancaster Covered Bridge Classic
+*Note: The Covered Bridge Metric Century has been renamed to the Covered Bridge Classic

 When does the Lancaster Covered Bridge Classic Registration begin?

 The Lancaster Covered Bridge Classic has a rolling start from 7 am – 9 am.
-Riders completing the 100-mile route must start by 7 am.
-All other riders must start before 9 am and end by 3:30 pm.
+All riders must start before 9 am.

 How much does it cost?